Dakota House: Career

 House has continued to have occasional acting roles, including in the films Dreamkeeper and One Dead Indian, and guest appearances in the television series MythQuest, Heartland and Blackstone.

 In 2019, House stood as a candidate in the 2019 Alberta general election, campaigning for the Alberta Party in the electoral district of Peace River.
 In 2020, he appeared in a public service announcement on behalf of Edmonton's Ben Calf Robe Society, promoting a suicide prevention hotline program targeted to First Nations.

 Personal life

 During his time on North of 60, House struggled with alcohol abuse, and went through several brushes with the law including a charge of domestic violence against his wife in 1994, and an impaired driving arrest in 1995.
 In 1997, he was physically attacked by four men in his apartment building, suffering serious injuries including a skull fracture and the loss of part of his ear.

 After giving up alcohol he launched Going Miles, a self-help and mentorship group for Indigenous youth.
 In 2002, he published Dancers in the Sky, a children's book based on traditional Cree story about the origins of the aurora borealis.
-House has 6 kids, One of his sons is a designer, Dredon House.
+House has 6 children; one of his sons, Dredon House, is a designer.